The Distinguished Visiting Fellowship programme is currently closed for applications.

-The scheme’s objectives are to:
+The programme’s objectives are to:

-access global centres of excellence in engineering research and teaching, with a view to strengthening UK capacity and international standing and promoting new international collaborations
+Access global centres of excellence in engineering research and teaching, with a view to strengthening UK capacity and international standing, and promoting new international collaborations

-enable the participating organisations to discover common and complementary skills/areas and initiatives that could form the foundation for future collaborations and future strategic research alliances
+Enable the participating organisations to discover common and complementary skills, areas and initiatives that could form the foundation for future collaborations and future strategic research alliances